According to the Pew Research Center, more than three-quarters of all Americans use the internet daily.

 The pinpointed focus of a landing page makes sure you achieve the desired result at a much higher rate.
 A well-designed page can help you engage first-time visitors and turn them into qualified leads or customers faster.

-There are a lot of landing page builders available which you can use to create enticing pages without the help of a designer.
+There are a lot of landing page builders available that you can use to create enticing pages without the help of a designer.

 27. Lead Generation